diaxxu/ISS-TRACKER/README.md

 - Connects to WiFi
 - Calls ISS API to get current position
 - Displays ISS location on OLED
-- Checks when ISS will fly above your location
+- Checks when ISS will fly above your location (NOT FUNCTIONNAL RN!)

 ##  What you need
 - ESP32